Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/how-to-add-rdfa-lite-to-your-website.md

 </article>
 ```

 Now we have defined the kind of thing we are describing, we can pick out the bits of data that are within the article.
-I have picked out the book’s “name”, the “author” and the “url” of the book.
+I have picked out the book's "name", the "author" and the "url" of the book.

 ```html
 <article vocab="http://schema.org/" typeof="Book">